-Process mining is a combination of data analysis and.
+Process mining is a combination of data analysis and business process management.
 Many processes happen automatically or are supported by IT systems, meaning they leave behind digital traces.
 We extrapolate all the data from the supporting IT systems connected to a particular process.
 This data is then visualized and evaluated with the help of data science technology.

 Sometimes customers want to optimize their processes in line with a particular goal, to improve customer experience or cash flow for example.
 Other organizations need a complete overview of the actual workings of processes as part of company strategy.
-In this case organizations are normally interested in.
+In this case organizations are normally interested in continuous improvement.
 Often, even processes that are initially seen to be efficient can be optimized further.

 It can happen that process owners are surprised by their own data, for example, if they overestimate their process performance beforehand.
 In this case it’s helpful to examine the reasons for the discrepancies in process behavior together with the potential for optimization.
 The solutions are usually easier than you’d think.
 In one scenario for example, simply changing the priority of certain activities already made quite a difference!